Source-Free Domain Adaptation for Geospatial Point Cloud Semantic Segmentation: Experiments

 \subsubsection{Ablation Study}

-\textbf{Ablation Setup.} To evaluate the efficacy of each module, we compare the Source-only baseline with three variants of our framework: (1) CBLPE-only: This variant employs a standard prototype-based pseudo-labeling strategy.
-Without global constraints, pseudo-labels are generated via a greedy assignment strategy, mapping each sample to its nearest class prototype based solely on feature similarity.
-(2) CBLPE+GDA: This variant introduces global distribution alignment.
-Instead of local matching, pseudo-labels are derived directly from the global assignment plan computed by the Optimal Transport mechanism, enforcing distribution-level constraints.
-(3) LoGo (Full Method): This setting activates the complete Local-Global Dual-Consensus Filtering.
-Here, the final supervision signal is determined by taking the intersection of the initial ensemble predictions and the global transport assignments, retaining only those samples where both perspectives reach a consensus.
+To evaluate the efficacy of each module, we compare the Source-only baseline with two variants of our framework.
+Since our CBLPE module is strictly a representation-learning component designed to estimate target-domain class prototypes without performing specific label assignment tasks, it cannot be ablated independently.
+Therefore, we evaluate the following configurations: (1) GDA: This variant introduces the global distribution alignment mechanism.
+Under this setting, instead of relying on local matching, pseudo-labels are derived directly from the global assignment plan computed by the Optimal Transport mechanism, thereby enforcing distribution-level constraints.
+(2) LoGo (Full Method): This setting activates the complete Local-Global Dual-Consensus Filtering mechanism.
+Under this mode, the final supervision signal is determined by taking the intersection of the initial ensemble predictions and the global transport assignments, retaining only those samples where both perspectives reach a consensus.

-\textbf{Analysis.} As shown in Table \ref{tbl:ablation}, the ablation results underscore the necessity of our holistic Local-Global framework.
+Analysis.
+As shown in Table \ref{tbl:ablation}, the ablation results underscore the necessity of our holistic Local-Global framework.
 The Source-only baseline (Row 1) shows limited performance due to significant domain shift.
-Notably, when enabling CBLPE-only (Row 2), we observe a performance degradation on the STPLS3D dataset (48.83\% →45.60\%).
-This suggests that naive greedy assignment based on potentially noisy prototypes exacerbates confirmation bias, where initial misclassifications are reinforced during self-training.
-However, the integration of GDA (Row 3) reverses this trend, leading to substantial improvement over the baseline on both datasets.
+The integration of GDA (Row 2) leads to a substantial improvement over the baseline on both datasets.
 This demonstrates that introducing global distribution constraints and inter-class competition effectively rectifies the assignment biases inherent in the local view.
-Ultimately, the Full Method (Row 4) achieves the optimal performance by enforcing the dual-consensus mechanism.
-By rigorously filtering out ambiguous boundary samples where the local and global views conflict, this strategy yields reliable pseudo-labels, effectively mitigating noise propagation as evidenced by the superior 73.54\% mIoU on the DALES dataset.
+Ultimately, the Full Method (Row 3) achieves the optimal performance by enforcing the dual-consensus mechanism.
+By rigorously filtering out ambiguous boundary samples where the local and global views conflict, this strategy yields reliable pseudo-labels, effectively mitigating noise propagation as evidenced by the notable 73.54\% mIoU on the T3D dataset.